 One Watermelon Seed by Celia Lottridge takes young readers on a seed counting exploration in the garden.
 Young children will practice counting from 1 to 10 in this brightly illustrated story.
 I’m ready to break open a watermelon and start counting!

 Over in the Garden by Jennifer Ward is set to the song, “Over in the Meadow”.
 Kids will explore numbers 1 to 10 as they are introduced to the animals that live in the garden.

 The Icky Bug Counting Book by Jerry Pallotta will delight all bug lovers.
 Lots of facts about insects as well as counting practice.

-Uno’s Garden by Graeme Base would be most enjoyed by the older kids (grade 2 and up).
-This talented illustrator has jam packed pictures just begging kids to count items found in the garden.
+Uno’s Garden by Graeme Base would be most enjoyed by the older kids.
+This talented illustrator has jam-packed pictures just begging kids to count items found in the garden.

 Looking for more books about gardening?
 Check out the Dig Into Gardening and Then Make Soup post.
 More books about growing vegetables.
 Each book includes a recipe for soup!

 P.S.
 For more great book recommendations and literacy ideas, we send out a weekly newsletter.
 Sign up HERE.

 Thanks for the great list!
 I think Counting In The Garden is written by Emily Hruby though.